Achille Van Acker: Early life

 Achille Honoré Van Acker was born into a working class family in Bruges, West Flanders, Belgium in 1898 as the youngest of 12 children.
-He only attended school until the year of him turning 11.
+Van Acker was the son of a basket maker, and left school at age ten to work in the same trade.
+According to one study, his life “exemplified the transition of the economy of Flanders from pre-industrial poverty to post-industrial wealth.”

 Despite entering the workforce, Van Acker read widely and joined several social associations in Bruges.
 At the outbreak of World War I, he was refused by the Belgian Army because he suffered from astigmatism.
 While the Germans occupied most of Belgium, Van Acker fled into the small section of unoccupied territory behind the Yser Front where he worked in various menial capacities.
 Mixing with Belgian soldiers during the war, Van Acker became involved in socialist politics, developing a distinctive ideology based on moderate social democracy.
 After the end of the war, he returned to Bruges and joined the left leaning Belgian political party, the Belgian Labour Party (Belgische Werkliedenpartij, POB–BWP) and became active in socialist groups, trade unions, and cooperatives.

 In 1926, Van Acker was elected to a position in Bruges' city council and, in 1927, became a POB–BWP member of the Chamber of Representatives aged 29.
 In his early years in parliament, Van Acker developed particular expertise in social security legislation.

+Van Acker spoke fluent French with an accent, and was known to pronounce ‘ch’ as ‘z’ which made him the subject of ridicule by some, but this reinforced his image as someone ordinary people could identify with.
+In later years, when serving as prime minister, Van Acker’s background provided him with the image of a man of the people in contrast to the bourgeois background of much of the political elite, as noted by one historian:

+Rather than a statesman or intellectual, the Prime Minister seemed to be a man of the people to whom his fellow citizens wrote, ‘auprès d’un bon feu,’ to thank him for having brought warmth to ordinary homes.
+This was an image carefully fostered by Van Acker who used his highly effective radio talks to portray himself with a Rooseveltian intimacy as the personification of Belgian virtues of hard work and ‘bon sens.’
+In contrast to the American president, however, Van Acker’s common touch was no mere patrician affectation.
+His sense of the preoccupations of ordinary people was far from unerring but it remained one of his strongest political assets, enabling him to win reluctant assent for unpopular policies such as wage control.
+Indeed, it is tempting to see in Van Acker’s popularity a reflection of the wider public aspiration in the post-liberation era for a politics which was more democratic, more accountable, and closer to the people.